o3de/o3de.org/content/docs/contributing/to-docs/style-guide.md

 Variable | Usage
 :--| :-----
-`linktitle:` | A short title that appears in links such a a table of contents.
+`linktitle:` | A short title that appears in links such as a table of contents.
 `title:` | A long title that appears on-page and the H1 heading.
 `description:` | A short description of the topic content.
 `weight:` | A value used to sort the content for lists, such as a table of contents.
 Lower weight values are sorted higher in lists.
 It's good practice to use increments of 100 for weight values to ensure additional topics can be inserted and sorted properly in the future.